 - Publisher • North American Tiddlywinks Association

-- Editors • Winx Canada (Roger Clarke, Goff Jenkins, and others of the Toronto team)
+- Editors • Winx Canada (Roger Clarke, Goff Jenkins and other members of the Toronto team)

 - Print Production • black and white on 8½” by 11″ paper